MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol.md

 - *Step 1: Arena preparation:*
     - Flush bubbles from the water tubing with 5000ms manual water at least twice.
+        - Place paper towels below each lick port to soak up water.
+        - Insert a syringe plunger into each tube of the syringe casings which are acting as reservoirs for the lick ports.
+        - Select the manual water task in the `VR4mice` GUI.
+        - Set the water duration to 5000ms and start the pulse.
+Water should come out of each port along with any trapped air.
-    - Refill syringe reservoirs for both water ports up to 20 mL to attain consistent water pressure across ports and sessions.
+    - Refill syringe reservoirs for both water ports up to the 20 mL notch to attain consistent water pressure across ports and sessions and clean up any residual water in the box well.
 Water is acquired from same source used to fill water bottles in colony housing, and replaced weekly.
+    - Ensure that the tip of the tube that the mouse drinks from is poking out of the water port.
+Mice tend to chew on these and sometimes they are not poking out enough to be easily accessible.
     - The arena is in a quiet, dark room with minimal red lights.

 ```{note}